Crypto-Q/crypto-tools/README.md

 ## Configuration

 Browse to the config folder in the package.
-Modify the following file to your liking:
+Modify 'exchanges.config.js' file to your liking:

-    exchanges.config.js

     {
      name:  'Bitfinex',      // Exchange Nickname